Dimplesimple/elastiCity/report/report_2.md

 ###Current Progress
 We have completed creating programs and retrieve and process data from our sources, frequntly adjusting the script as new side cases arise.
 We have settled on the data set and at this point will only eliminate data sources that will prove not useful - but not add more.

+The next step is to design the elasticSearch schema for the more “static” data that we will keep for the basic locations.

 We hope to set up elasticsearch clusters as soon as the mappings are finalized for each data source.
 These clusters will be hosted on Amazon EC2 or a similar service.
 Currently considering [QBox](https://qbox.io/signup), which offers free beginners credit and will surely suffice for our use.

 Our technology stack had gone some rapid changes from our initial vision - we are planning to use a service oriented architecture based on the segmentation of each of the followig componenets: